-College credit for military training is generally awarded as non-traditional credit.
-For an evaluation of service school training, students must submit a military transcript and DD 214 unless still on active military duty.
+For an evaluation of service school training, students must submit a military transcript and DD 214 member 4 copy (military discharge papers) unless still on active military duty.
 The documents must show the exact title of the course, location of the course, and length of the course in weeks.
-Credit may be granted based on the recommendation found in A Guide to the Evaluation of Educational Experiences in the Armed Services.
-If a course is not listed, no credit is granted.
+Credit may be granted based on the recommendation of the American Council on Education (ACE).
+If a course is not evaluated by ACE, no credit is granted.
 If a course is relevant to a student's occupational degree objective, the program advisor and appropriate dean make a decision as to acceptance and application of credit.
-Other courses may be accepted as elective credit.
+Other courses may be accepted as elective credit based on the veteran's program of study at WCC.